ABP is one of the largest pension funds in the world. How do we invest?

 In October 2021, ABP decided to stop investing in fossil energy producers.
 This factsheet provides facts and figures about ABP’s investments in fossil and other types of energy, our sale of fossil fuel investments and the next steps in 2022.

-The document below summarizes our sustainable and responsible investment policy as it was before October 2021.
-We are currently reviewing this policy and expect to communicate more about this in the course of 2023.
+We are currently reviewing this policy and expect to communicate more about this in the course of 2024.

 In December 2022, we updated our Climate policy for 2022-2030.
 Our main goals summarized: